Assistance: Wildlife

 Landowner Incentive Program (LIP)

-Administered by the Wisconsin Department of Natural Resources (WDNR), the Landowner Incentive Program (LIP) helps private landowners manage and restore habitat for at-risk wildlife species, i.e., those that are considered rare in Wisconsin.
+Administered by the Wisconsin Department of Natural Resources (WDNR), the Landowner Incentive Program (LIP) helps private landowners create and manage habitat for species that are rare or declining.
+The program provides technical assistance to landowners, including management advice and assistance with management plans with a focus on the Driftless Area of Wisconsin.

 To learn more, visit http://dnr.wi.gov/topic/endangeredresources/lip.html.